 Happy National Registered Dietitian Day and

-largely plant-based diet—and while I know my nutrient needs inside and out after following the diet for so long, getting everything I need from food and supplements wasn't so easy for me to figure
+know my nutrient needs inside and out after following the diet for so long, getting everything I need from food and supplements wasn't so easy for me to figure out at first.

-eating simply means including more plants in your diet.
+including more plants in your diet.
 Doing so can benefit your health in so many ways: It can reduce your risk of obesity, diabetes, cancer, and heart disease.
-It can also
+It can also improve your energy

 While following a plant-based diet can have many benefits, you won't be a picture of good health if you're missing key nutrients.
 Plant-based eating can hinder your absorption of certain vitamins and minerals, and you may need to consume higher amounts of certain nutrients than someone who regularly eats meat.
 Don't worry, though!
 I'm here to help.
 I'm explaining the science on two special nutrients to make sure you're covering your bases, and I'm even topping off the advice with something sweet!
 While you're reading, think about sipping my healthy avocado smoothie, full of plant-based nutrients.